Where the Heart Lies

 “Mara, love,” the vixen said in a gentle voice, “wherefore has’t thee Michael at thy side?
 We doth not recall calling upon him as well.”

 “Oh, but I wanted Michael to stay with me, countess!
 We have had such fun tonight that I don’t want it to end!”
 Giggling, Mara clung closer to the vampire.
 Michael did not say anything, knowing the lady was already irritated.

 “Has’t thee anon…”

 Eve gripped at edges of her armrests.
 She didn’t like seeing them so close, but she wanted Mara to be happy, at least for right now.
 Her gaze turned to Michael.
-His gaze was low, but that was hardly new, since he only made eye contact when spoken to.
+His gaze was low, but that was hardly new, only making eye contact when spoken to.
 Perhaps Mara just fancied the stoic.
-Smiling at last, she found her ‘happy’ thought to focus on.
+Smiling, she found her ‘happy’ thought to focus on.